-Nothing good can come from speaking to a collection agency on the phone.
+It’s best to avoid speaking to a collection agency on the phone.
 And making a payment on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to deal with AmerAssist is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like AmerAssist A/R Solutions for millions of clients nationwide.
+The most effective way to deal with AmerAssist is to work with a credit repair professional.
+They delete millions of negative items every year from companies like AmerAssist A/R Solutions on behalf of their clients.

 Will AmerAssist sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They help you dispute the AmerAssist debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with AmerAssist A/R Solutions again.